temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 ```

-As a rule-of-thumb, a typical English word uses 1.33 OpenAI tokens, which is how this code defines the `AVERAGE_TOKENS_PER_WORD` constant.
-When working with other languages, adjust that value to fit with typical word lengths.

 Tokens quantify the data processed by OpenAI requests and all OpenAI endpoints use token limits.
 This code creates chunks with approximately 512 token for each API request.
 Although the OpenAI token limit is higher than this, this code is conservative to reduce bandwidth for the returned audio bytes.

+As a rule-of-thumb, a typical English word uses 1.33 OpenAI tokens, which is how this code defines the `AVERAGE_TOKENS_PER_WORD` constant.
+When working with other languages, adjust that value to fit with typical word lengths.

 After building a method to process string data, you'll add code to build an output file in the next steps.

 ### Build a temporary file to store output with `CreateTemporaryFile`

-The `CreateTemporaryFile` activity requests that the system create a new temporary file.
+The `CreateTemporaryFile` Activity requests that the system create a new temporary file.
 This file stores intermediate results so your work won't affect the main file system:

 ```go